zsevic/push-notifications-demo/back-end/README.md

 - Run front-end, open the page, allow notifications and get registration token from the console log

-- Run the following commands
+- Run the following commands to publish a push notification

 ```bash
 cp .env.sample .env # change values after copying